CorpusPHP/CodingStandard/README.md

 echo $baz;
 ```

-### Class: \Corpus\Sniffs\ControlStructures\OpeningOneTrueBraceSniff
+### Class: Corpus\Sniffs\ControlStructures\OpeningOneTrueBraceSniff

 Sniff: `Corpus.ControlStructures.OpeningOneTrueBrace`

-Ensure that the K&R "One True Brace" style is used.
+Ensure that the "One True Brace" style is used.

 **Example:**